IO89/Node-BlogApp/README.md

 ### Blog App
     This blog app is build on top of NodeJS with Express on server side and React for client side.
+    Uses Redux for state management and Redis for server caching.
 ### How to install app:
     npm i || yarn
     cd client && npm i || yarn